FMJansen/fmjansen.com/_posts/2024-01-30-case-for-ai.md

 - A New York City chatbot, meant to help local businesses, was telling those businesses to [break the law](https://apnews.com/article/new-york-city-chatbot-misinformation-6ebc71db5b770b9969c906a7ee4fae21) (“Yes, you can still serve the cheese to customers if it has rat bites,”)
 - BBC found that just over half of answers on questions about BBC news articles contained significant issues, and [a fifth contained clear factual errors (PDF, 1.7MB)](https://www.bbc.co.uk/aboutthebbc/documents/bbc-research-into-ai-assistants.pdf)
 - The Columbia Journalist Review found [37% to 94% error rates](https://www.cjr.org/tow_center/we-compared-eight-ai-search-engines-theyre-all-bad-at-citing-news.php) when answering citation questions
+- AI mistakes are also [different from human mistakes](https://www.schneier.com/blog/archives/2025/01/ai-mistakes-are-very-different-from-human-mistakes.html), making it hard to spot them

 ### Exposing your private information